Stanford Center on International Conflict and Negotiation (SCICN)

-Each year, SCICN selects approximately twelve fellows from across the professional schools and graduate programs within the university who work on isses related to international or intergroup conflict processes, conflict resolution or peacebuilding.
+Each year, SCICN selects approximately fifteen graduate student fellows from across the professional schools and graduate programs within the university who work on isses related to international or intergroup conflict processes, conflict resolution or peacebuilding.
 Graduate fellows must be on campus at Stanford.
 Meet our current fellows here.

 Graduate fellows meet regularly with faculty, researchers, and respected practitioners from around the world.
 A key component of the program is the opportunity to engage real world practitioners in extended conversation and to participate in the theory/practice workshops described here.
 During the winter and spring quarters, the fellows attend an SCICN speaker series and meet with invited speakers over an informal meal.

-SCICN Fellows are eligible for research grants up to $4000 for projects related to SCICN themes.
-For the 2012-2013 academic year, applications will be due on March 16, 2015.
+SCICN Graduate Fellows are eligible for research grants up to $4000 for projects related to SCICN themes.
+For the 2014-2015 academic year, applications will be due on March 16, 2015.
 Current graduate fellows interested in applying should contact firstname.lastname@example.org for more information.